Papathanasopoulou Nina Nina Jan22

 Courses

 Nina completed her PhD in Classics at Columbia University in 2013 and her BA in Classics at the National and Kapodistrian University of Athens in 2003.
 From 2013 to 2019 she was Visiting Assistant Professor of Classics at Connecticut College, where she taught Greek, Latin, Classics and Theater courses and was heavily involved in outreach programming for Classics.
-At Connecticut College she also served as academic advisor both for Classica majors and for first-year students navigating their transition to college.
+At Connecticut College she also served as academic advisor both for Classics majors and for first-year students navigating their transition to college.

 Nina sees teaching as the heart of her work.
 She uses her passion and enthusiasm for the material and for the dynamics of education, and she strives to spark her students’ curiosity and desire for learning.
 In class she tries to create a comfortable environment where students are encouraged to voice their opinions freely, while fostering intellectual rigor and creativity.
 Nina believes that studying the Ancient Greeks – their literature and culture – can help us understand human nature and human difference, gain a deeper appreciation of ourselves and others, and think deeply about the way we operate and co-exist in our societies.
 She is driven by her goal of teaching the Ancient Greeks to elicit sympathy and compassion for human beings across time and across the globe in order to help students become responsible citizens of the world.